-Analysis of the results showed that the polymer input materials contribute at least 50% of impacts for Global Warming Potential (GWP), Photochemical Ozone Creation Potential (POCP), Abiotic Depletion Potential of fossil fuels (ADPF) and Abiotic Depletion Potential of elements (ADPE), and also contribute significantly to Eutrophication Potential (EP) and Acidification Potential (AP).
+Analysis of the results showed that the polymer input materials contribute at least 50% of impacts for all products in this EPD, for Global Warming Potential (GWP), Photochemical Ozone Creation Potential (POCP), Abiotic Depletion Potential of fossil fuels (ADPF) and Abiotic Depletion Potential of elements (ADPE), and also contribute significantly to Eutrophication Potential (EP) and Acidification Potential (AP).
 Electricity consumption contributes significantly to GWP, AP, EP and POCP.
 Transport of the raw materials has measurable impacts for AP, EP and POCP.
 Ozone Depletion Potential (ODP) is dominated by the production of paper used in packaging.